PDLT-University-of-York/test-split-site/docs/ultra/test.md

     Some examples:

-    - practice quizzes: providing an active opportunity to practice 'right answer' content (eg. matching vocabulary, )
+    - practice quizzes: providing an active opportunity to practice 'right answer' content (eg. match terminology, complete calculations)
     - revision quizzes covering part of or all module content

     Common features: